0x78654C/CIARE/README.md

 ![alt text](https://github.com/0x78654C/CIARE/blob/v1.2.4-LiveShare/Media/ls_setting.png?raw=true)

  2. To start a Live Share connection go to Live tab -> Live Share Manage and click on 'Start Live share' button.
     After the live share is started give the Session Id and Password to the person you want to share with.

 ![alt text](https://github.com/0x78654C/CIARE/blob/v1.2.4-LiveShare/Media/ls_start.png?raw=true)

- When live share is started and connection to API  message box will be prompted and a red notification bubble will appear in right-up corner that notify you that is broadcasting.
+ When live share is started and connection to API message box will be prompted a red notification bubble will appear in right-up corner that notify you that is broadcasting.

 ![alt text](https://github.com/0x78654C/CIARE/blob/v1.2.4-LiveShare/Media/ls_notify.png?raw=true)

  3. To start a remote connection go to Live tab -> Live Share Manage and add your given session id and password and add them to 'Remote Session Id/Password' text boxes.
 After click on 'Remote Connect' button.
     Same here will be notified with a the red dot when broadcast is started.

 ![alt text](https://github.com/0x78654C/CIARE/blob/v1.2.4-LiveShare/Media/ls_remote.png?raw=true)

 INFO: Maximum connection are two / session id.

 # Live share video sample

 https://user-images.githubusercontent.com/13780514/201545030-c6cba10c-f117-45b5-bfc2-0a6dbf3af0ec.mp4